 See the How to Apply section below for more information.

-NOTE: You may be eligible to receive a monetary recruitment incentive (certain conditions apply) of up to $10,000 available to all new Border Patrol Agents.
-New entry-level Agents who graduate from the Border Patrol Academy will receive a one-time bonus of $5,000.
-An additional $5,000 will be available to those new Agents who complete their first year of assignment in specially identified remote locations as determined by Border Patrol leadership.
-All incentive recipients will be required to sign a one-year service agreement.
+NOTE: You may be eligible to receive a monetary recruitment incentive (certain conditions apply) of up to $20,000 available to all new Border Patrol Agents.
+Newly appointed Agents will be offered a one-time bonus of $10,000 upon successful completion of the Border Patrol Academy.
+An additional $10,000 will be available to new Agents who accept an assignment in specially identified remote locations as determined by Border Patrol leadership.
+All incentive recipients will be required to sign a two-year service agreement.
 Our Border Patrol Agents make America safer and more prosperous, and we hope this new financial opportunity will encourage you to join our Border Patrol family.

 Typical assignments include: